-It seems that oil - not blood - runs in the veins of many Australians.
-Up until recently we've enjoyed a thriving car industry which has produced some excellent cars.
-There's also a huge number of us who love and appreciate commercially available European, American and Asian cars.
-This guide will show you how you can import those cars into Australia.

-Later

 It seems that oil – not blood – runs in the veins of many Australians.
 While we have a wide range of cars available in Australia, there's also a number of us who love and appreciate commercially available European, American and Asian cars.
 This guide will show you how you can import those cars into Australia.